logicalhan/d3_rails/README.md

 **D3_Rails** is a small, lightweight gem which allows you to include any and all of D3 Javascripts into your 3.1 Rails application, merely by including any desired D3 files into your application.js manifest.
+You can also include supplemental libraries to your rails app, such as 'morris.js' and 'tesseract.js' by including them in your manifest.

 # About D3